mozilla/ichnaea/docs/metrics.rst

 Response codes in the 400 range (eg. 404) are only generated for HTTP paths referring to API endpoints.
-Logging them for unknown and invalid paths would overwhelm the graphite backend with all the random paths the friendly Internet bots army sends along.
+Logging them for unknown and invalid paths would overwhelm the system with all the random paths the friendly Internet bots army sends along.

-HTTP timers
+HTTP Timers
 -----------

 In addition to the HTTP counters, every legitimate, routed request to